Quick Answer: Why is your content not getting reach?

 3. The 3–5% Organic Cap (Pay-to-Play)

-Platforms are businesses.
+Platforms are publicly traded businesses.
 Meta (Facebook/Instagram) currently limits organic reach to roughly 3% to 5% of your actual followers.
 This deliberate throttling forces brands to spend money on paid advertising.
 Posting generic content to a suppressed organic feed is a waste of time without a targeted amplification strategy.

 How to Fix Low Content Reach Instantly